 - 5,281 individual students took online and hybrid classes, totaling 15,463 enrollments, in FY 2023.

 - 1,729 degrees and certificates were awarded to LLCC students in FY 2023.

 - Over 50,400 individuals have earned associate degrees and/or college-level certificates from LLCC.

 - Events throughout the year, such as Welcome Week, Multicultural Fest and Homecoming

 - A variety of active student clubs and organizations including Student Government Association and Honors Program

 - Loggers Athletics: NJCAA and Mid-West Athletic Conference.
-Sports teams include Men’s basketball and baseball; women’s volleyball, basketball, soccer and softball; and esports
+Sports teams include Men’s basketball and baseball, and women’s volleyball, basketball, soccer and softball

 Faculty & Staff

-- The LLCC Child Development Center achieved another five-year term of accreditation in 2022 from the National Association for the Education of Young Children, the gold standard for early childhood programs across the country.
+- The LLCC Child Development Center was reaccredited by the National Association for the Education of Young Children in 2022.

 - The 2021 men's baseball team placed seventh at the NJCAA Division II national tournament.